rtlabs-com/p-net/doc/prepare_raspberrypi.rst

 You can still ping the <hostname>.local address to find it on the network.
 To re-enable DHCP, remove the lines again from ``/etc/dhcpcd.conf``.

+Once you have prepared the IP address etc on the Raspberry Pi intended for use as a PLC, it is time to install the Codesys runtime on it.
+See :ref:`using-codesys`.

 Advanced users only: Automatic start of sample application
 ----------------------------------------------------------
-Use systemd to automatically start the p-net sample application on startup.
+Use systemd to automatically start the p-net sample application at boot on a Raspberry Pi.
 Place a systemd unit file here: ``/lib/systemd/system/pnet-sampleapp.service``

 An example file is available in the ``sample_app/`` directory of this